Magnus-Thomsen/Car-Database-in-Python/README.md

 This program is for a Python submission for school.
 We have been working with Python for a little more than a month.

-To start the program whe sould set up a database through SQLLite and Python.
+To start the program we sould set up a database through SQLLite and Python.
 We should use the Create Table call from SQL to make a table in the database.

 The program should include the following:
 - Make a class named *Car* that includes the following variables: